-- Extended Buydown Mortgages may experience higher default rates than other Buydown Mortgages because they provide for larger increases in the effective interest rates to borrowers. - Jumbo-Conforming Mortgages and Super-Conforming Mortgages may experience higher default rates than other Mortgages because, among other factors, they require relatively higher monthly payments. - Second Mortgages may be more likely to be prepaid than first lien mortgages because they tend to have higher interest rates, shorter maturities and lower principal amounts than first lien mortgages. - Relocation Mortgages could be less sensitive than other types of Mortgages to prepayments resulting from decreasing interest rates and more sensitive than other types of Mortgages to prepayments resulting from home sales.
-The prepayment behavior of Relocation Mortgages also generally depends on the circumstances of individual employees and employers and the characteristics of the specific relocation programs involved.
+- Extended Buydown Mortgages may experience higher default rates than other Buydown Mortgages because they provide for larger increases in the effective interest rates to borrowers. - Jumbo-Conforming Mortgages and Super-Conforming Mortgages may experience higher default rates than other Mortgages because, among other factors, they require relatively higher monthly payments. - Second Mortgages may be more likely to be prepaid than first lien mortgages because they tend to have higher interest rates, shorter maturities and lower principal amounts than first lien mortgages. - Cooperative Share Mortgages may experience different prepayment rates than other types of Mortgages due to various factors.
+Such factors include, but are not limited to, the geographic location of the related Cooperative, the characteristics of the borrower, and the borrower's ability to obtain refinancing. - Relocation Mortgages could be less sensitive than other types of Mortgages to prepayments resulting from decreasing interest rates and more sensitive than other types of Mortgages to prepayments resulting from home sales.
+The prepayment behavior of Relocation Mortgages also generally depends on the circumstances of individual employees and employers and the characteristics of the specific relocation programs involved, including whether such Mortgages are made in connection with a permanent relocation of a corporate headquarters, the likelihood that the borrower will be relocated again and the frequency with which further relocations occur.
+We do not collect information relating to these factors from mortgage sellers or servicers.
+Borrowers under Relocation Mortgages may be more likely to be transferred by their employers than mortgage borrowers generally.
+However, we cannot predict the likelihood of future employment related transfers or the rate of prepayments on Relocation Mortgages.